rekalogika/rekalogika.dev/docs/file-bundle/21-entity-association-internal.md

 * B: SHA-1 hash of the entity's fully-qualified class name.
 * C: Property name.
 * D: Hashed directories of the entity's ID.
-The ID is hashed using SHA-1, then splitted by 2 characters each.
+The ID is hashed using SHA-1, then split by 2 characters each.
 Then, the first four of them are taken to form the directory structure.
 * E: The entity ID.

 This default should be sufficient in most cases, for all entities, and all filesystems.
 It masks internal details (entity class names).
-It does not pile too many files in one directory (some filesystems struggle with huge amount of files in a directory).
+It does not pile too many files in one directory (some filesystems struggle with a huge amount of files in a directory).
 The ordering is chosen to make it easier for manual administration tasks.